kanadgupta/glitch-sync/README.md

 ### `auth-token`

 **Required** The `Authorization` request header used when clicking the **Import from GitHub** button (Tools > Import and Export > Import from GitHub) from within your Glitch project (see screenshot to the right).
-The only way that I know to obtain this is to look at your Network tab in your browser and capture the contents of the `Authorization` request header when the request to https://api.glitch.com/project/githubImport is made.
+The only way that I know to obtain this is to look at your Network tab in your browser and capture the contents of the `Authorization` request header when the `POST` request to https://api.glitch.com/project/githubImport is made.

 ### `project-id`

 **Required** The ID of your Glitch Project.
 You can obtain this via one of two ways:

-- Grabbing the value the `projectId` query parameter of the [aforementioned](#auth-token) request to https://api.glitch.com/project/githubImport
+- Grabbing the value the `projectId` query parameter of the [aforementioned](#auth-token) `POST` request to https://api.glitch.com/project/githubImport
 - Logging `process.env.PROJECT_ID` in your Glitch project.
 More info: https://glitch.happyfox.com/kb/article/30-variables/

 ### `path`